ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 are used, they must be raised under the conditions they are intended to, otherwise handlers will have trouble processing them.
 Using custom exceptions will force client code to include dedicated catch conditions.
-This can be desirable for errors that must be handled at the the client level.
+This can be desirable for errors that must be handled at the client level.

 ### Documentation